 Written by Marc Henshall on February 16, 2017 under Wireless Systems

 In this month’s Whiteboard Session, Shure Applications Engineer, Tom Colman explains how high-density mode allows us to take the spectral efficiency of digital wireless to a whole new level.
 Read the article below, or scroll down to watch the Whiteboard Video.
-As we’ve determined in previous sessions, digital wireless systems are typically more spectrally efficient than […]

 Written by Marc Henshall on December 19, 2016 under Wireless Systems

 Shure UK Senior Applications Engineer, Tom Colman explores rechargeable battery options for wireless microphones - moving from standard disposable batteries to modern integrated rechargeables.
 Read the article below, or scroll down to watch the Whiteboard Video.

 Written by Marc Henshall on November 29, 2016 under Wireless Systems

 We explore digital wireless tech by learning about what modern RF experts think of the trend towards more digital systems and the potential benefits.
-Over recent years, we’ve seen the RF landscape change dramatically.
-Our industry, in particular, was significantly affected, with PMSE users (Programme Making and Special Events) losing access to large portions of […]

 Written by Marc Henshall on November 1, 2016 under Live

-Recently at Shure Sound Hub, we caught up with FOH engineer, Bryony October who shared her experience of life on the road, including some unmissable advice for any new engineers getting started with live sound.
+We caught up with FOH engineer, Bryony October who shared her experience of life on the road, including some unmissable advice for any new engineers getting started with live sound.

 Written by Marc Henshall on October 26, 2016 under Wireless Systems